 EU, EEA and Swiss students are entitled to the same healthcare benefits as Portuguese citizens using their European Health Insurance Card (EHIC Portugal), which you can present any time you need to use healthcare services.

 Students from outside of the EU typically need a student visa to study in Portugal.
-As part of the application process, non-EU students generally need to take out adequate healthcare insurance to cover them during their stay.
+As part of the application process, non-EU students generally need to take out insurance to cover their stay.

 Company health insurance

-You may be offered a company health insurance plan.
-If you change employers it will typically cease and you may lose coverage for certain factors, such as existing illnesses, if you change companies.
-The conditions will depend on your employer.
+Your company might offer you a health insurance plan.
+If you change employers, it typically ceases and you may lose coverage for certain factors if you change companies.
+The conditions depend on your employer.